princepansari/loong_cipher/README.md

 # Loong: A Family of Involutional Lightweight Block Cipher

-## Motive
+## Motivation
-Assignment in cs553 of IIT Bhilai.
+Assignment in CS553 of IIT Bhilai.
+It is to learn lightweight crypto and grow our knowleage.

 ## Team Members
 - Anmol Sagar (ID: 11840180)